 Project Website »

 Bio A: Jae Rhim Lee is a visual artist and designer whose living units, furniture, wearables, and recycling systems propose unorthodox relationships between the mind/body/self and the built and natural environment.
 She has been a consultant for the City of New Orleans’ disaster recovery office, a lecturer in visual art at MIT, and has studied art, permaculture, psychology, and the natural sciences.
 Lee is a recipient of a 2009 Creative Capital Foundation Grant (NY, USA), a 2010 Grant from the Institut fur Raumexperimente/Universitaet der Kunste Berlin (Germany), and a 2011 MAK-Schindler Scholarship.
-Lee is currently a Research Affiliate in the MIT Program in Art, Culture and Technology in Cambridge, MA.
+Lee is currently a Research Affiliate in the MIT Program in Art, Culture and Technology in Cambridge, MA, where she explores recompisition, taking previously dead tissue and reanimating it through the use of tight-fitting meshes of high-voltage wire to create a reverse Farraday cage, energizing tissue by drawing in ambient energy.
 Bio X: I have taken over 15 personality tests and vocational inventories, read 20 self-help books, consulted 4 career counselors and 2 therapists, and attempted a range of careers in an effort to find a vocation perfectly matched to my interests and abilities.
 So far, I have learned that I strongly resemble a Navy general, I may have an aptitude for window dressing, I am an "idealist" and a "healer", and I am ill-suited for careers in academia, investment banking, medicine, social work, non-profit management, psychology, documentary photography, the military, tutoring, administration, research, retail, and telemarketing.
 My favorite hobby at age thirteen was regularly rearranging my bedroom furniture in the middle of the night.
 At fourteen, I moved my bedroom furniture to the basement, gave away most of my clothing and other belongings, and slept on the floor for eight months.
 In September 2003, I spent two weeks in silence, semi-isolation, and painful stillness while learning Vipassana meditation.
 Eight months later I built a "weightless" bed made of 10 separate pieces of wood molded to the negative spaces of my supine body.

 My last meal, which would include Jajangmyun (chinese-korean noodle dish) and persimmons.